zedlopez/ifm/Examples/Cloves.md

 It has sometimes been suggested that IF should allow for the player to use adverbs, so that doing something "carefully" will have a different effect from doing it "quickly".
 There are several inherent challenges here: it's a good idea to make very sure the player knows all their adverb options, and the list of possibilities should probably not be too long.

-Another trick is that adverbs complicate understanding commands, because they can occur anywhere: one might type >GO ``west carefully`` or >``carefully`` GO ``west``, and ideally the game should understand both.
+Another trick is that adverbs complicate understanding commands, because they can occur anywhere: one might type ``go west carefully`` or ``carefully go west``, and ideally the game should understand both.
 After reading a command is the best point to do this sort of thing, because we can find adverbs, interpret them, and remove them from the command stream.
 So: